-In Michaelmas Term, students will attend language classes and 8 History of Islamic Art and Architecture (I) lectures with discussion sessions, and complete 4 short essays and their tutorials.
+In Michaelmas Term, students will attend language classes and 8 History of Islamic Art and Architecture (I) lectures with discussion sessions, completing 4 short essays and their tutorials.
+They will also attend the KRC Research Seminar every week, and any other lectures, reading groups, or handling sessions agreed with their supervisor.

-In Hilary Term, students will attend language classes and 8 History of Islamic Art and Architecture (II) lectures with discussion sessions, and complete 4 short essays and their tutorials.
-They will also attend a series of methodological seminars (Approaches to Islamic Art) and decide on their Extended Essay topic in consultation with their supervisor.
+In Hilary Term, students will attend language classes and 8 History of Islamic Art and Architecture (II) lectures with discussion sessions, completing 4 short essays and their tutorials.
+They will also attend the KRC Research Seminar every week, and any other lectures, reading groups, or handling sessions agreed with their supervisor.

-In Trinity Term, students will attend language classes and 7 History of Islamic Art and Architecture (III) lectures with discussion sessions, and complete 3 short essays and their tutorials.
+In Trinity Term, students will attend language classes and 7 History of Islamic Art and Architecture (III) lectures with discussion sessions, completing 3 short essays and their tutorials.
+They will also attend the KRC Research Seminar every week, and any other lectures, reading groups, or handling sessions agreed with their supervisor.
 They will be offered two additional tutorials to discuss the topic of their Thesis and draft their Thesis prospectus.
 At the end of term (usually in 9th Week) students will sit their Qualifying Examination.

-During the Long Vacation, students are expected to conduct research for their Thesis and Extended Essay, including fieldwork, and attend a language course abroad if necessary.
+During the Long Vacation, students are expected to conduct research for their Thesis, including fieldwork, and attend a language course abroad with their language cohort.